🏢 BizEntity Resource

 }

-Result: ONE Person record created with ID "PERSON-001", referenced in multiple contexts
+Result: ONE Person record created (PERSON-001), referenced in both contexts

 ExternalPersonId Placement Rules